 We made those 10,000 films available on our VOD platform, BFI Player, for UK viewers.
 We also made some of these titles available for UK and international viewers on the BFI Facebook and YouTube channels, and we had over 50 million views of those films through the project period.
 It was a major public access outcome for us.

 Some of these films had not been seen for many decades.
 They included films from the Edwardian era – we have a collection called the Mitchell and Kenyon Collection, which is actuality footage of Britain from the 1900s and 1910s.

 We’ve done a lot of digitising ourselves and still do, but we also developed a framework of digitisation partners in the UK who did a lot of the digitisation for that project.
 It really helped develop skills and technologies, and helped keep the digitisation of film economically viable and important in the UK.

-The Logical Choice Two Spectra Logic tape libraries have been installed in the BFI’s Hertfordshire conservation centre to handle the organiation’s massive data storage needs
+The logical choice Two Spectra Logic tape libraries have been installed in the BFI’s Hertfordshire conservation centre to handle the organisation’s massive data storage needs

 FEED: What guidelines and best practices do you employ when you’re selecting titles and preserving them digitally?

 SM: We work with all our partners, with the National and Regional Film Archives and digitising suppliers, to develop a set of technical standards and deliverables.
 We base those on tried and tested film archive standards, including using the DPX format.